rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 I think this is not optimal in long term.
 This bias creates groups with a narrow pool of experience and expertise.

-So I need to consider myself as a cookie cutter too.
+I need to consider myself as a cookie cutter too.
 The choices are made in the code designed are very much biased by my recent work.

 **IMO Summary**